 Whether you are at Razorback Stadium or anywhere else in the state, Yarnell’s has you covered.

 Here are the Top 10 places in Arkansas to get your Down-Home Goodness fix:

 Yarnell’s Ice Cream’s Razorback-themed flavors are available at Donald W. Reynolds Razorback Stadium.
 Last fall, Hog Heaven and RazorTracks joined the roster that includes Wooo Pig Chewy and Hog Wild for Cookie Dough.
 In addition to rotating classics such as Homemade Chocolate and Homemade Vanilla, the Razorback flavors may be purchased at concession stands throughout the stadium.
 During basketball and baseball season, it is available at Bud Walton Arena and Baum Stadium, respectively.

 Yarnell’s has supplied the ice cream that produces the Purple Cow’s famous hand-dipped milkshakes since its grand opening in 1989.
-At locations in Little Rock, Hot Springs and Conway, fans can enjoy Purple Cow’s classic purple vanilla, as well as mint chocolate chip and orange sherbet – flavors that are not available anywhere else.
+At locations in Little Rock, North Little Rock, Hot Springs and Conway, fans can enjoy Purple Cow’s classic purple vanilla, as well as mint chocolate chip and orange sherbet – flavors that are not available anywhere else.

 Arkansas State Parks put an emphasis on Arkansas-made products in the visitor centers, gift shops and lodges.
 In other words, while visitors may only explore one corner of the state, they can get a taste of what other parts of Arkansas have to offer – sometimes literally.
 Visitors to Skycrest Restaurant at Mount Magazine, Mather Lodge at Petit Jean and Queen’s Restaurant at Queen Wilhelmina may enjoy Searcy’s own Yarnell’s ice cream for dessert.